-Short-term investment securities and investment securities are mainly equity securities and the Company reviews the market values on a quarterly basis for listed securities.
+Investment securities are mainly equity securities and the Company reviews the market values on a quarterly basis for listed securities.

 Most accounts payable, which are trade liabilities, are payable within a short term.
 Certain payables are denominated in foreign currencies and are therefore subject to exchange rate fluctuation risk.
 Forward foreign exchange contracts are used to hedge this risk.